opendcs/opendcs/CONTRIBUTING.md

 ### 6. You are a contractor funded by one of those agencies

 Welcome.
-Please keep reading this document, regardless of the deliverables text in that contract you will be held to our standards and desired.
+Please keep reading this document, regardless of the deliverables text in that contract you will be held to our standards and desires.

 Management of the project itself is handled by volunteers, regardless of government employee or contractor employee status.
 Your contributions will be reviewed and judged by a combination of volunteers (private citizens,gov't employees), and other contractors also paid to work on the software.
 We do not currently have a formal structure, but that will likely change in the future.

 As software is used for getting field data from satellited based delivery platforms, collaboration happens with the Satellite Telemetry Interagency Working Group.
 Consider contacting NOAA and joining that group if you are not already part of it.

-Commit access to the project will granted to individuals after demonstration of concern for the project.
+Commit access to the project will be granted to individuals after demonstration of concern for the project.
 Concern is a combination of participation in discussions, issues, pull-requests, and contributions of code that meets standards and respects the different systems used.
 Even a small amount.

 Those with commit access *MUST* be willing and able to operate as volunteers for contributions from and discussions with others.
-However that does not preclude getting paid for specific work.
+However, that does not preclude getting paid for specific work.
 The project may alter the way commit access is granted in the future.

 You are welcome to offer support for pay, and if any employees have commit access you can advertise that.